hhvdblom/vanilla-datepicker/README.md

 <h1>vanilla-datepicker</h1>

-This is a rewrite of the foopicker (credits of saikonero)
+This is a rewrite of the foopicker (credits go to saikonero)

 I did not give the vanilla-datepicker a special name.
 Just DatePicker, but you can in the main.js file whatever you want to call it.